 Raktchandhan - Pride of India, Prized Wood of the Millenia!

 India and Indians have been awaiting this precious cash crop known as ' Red Sanders ' for hundreds of years.
-India is one of only six countries with favorable soil and climate conditions for Red Sanders to grow and was once a major supplier to the rest of the world.
+In India, Andhra Pradesh is the only state having large extent of favorable soil and climate conditions for Red Sanders to grow.
 The heart-wood of Red Sanders grown in South India bear excellent quality and can be found only in five districts of Andhra Pradesh.
 It is a unique and rare form of wood, which can be expressed as ‘Pride of India’.

-The demand and popularity of Raktchandhan can be gauged from the fact that a tonne of red sanders costs anything between Rs 50 lakh to Rs 1 crore in the International market.
+The demand and popularity of Raktchandhan can be gauged from the fact that a tonne of red sanders costs anything between Rs.
+50 lakh to Rs.
+2 crore in the International market.
 Andhra Pradesh in India has some of the most extensive forest areas which are home to thousands of Red Sandal trees.
-However in the recent past the situation became such that India had to import Red Sander Wood from other countries as the natural resource from the forests had almost come to an extinct.
 This wild tree yields crores of rupees with minimal human intervention or care for its growth.

 Finally in the year 2008, with Government of India amending its act and giving permissions to cultivate Red Sanders has opened doors for individuals and co-operate bodies to relish the rich outcome of cultivating this wild crop.